 Outside of school I am married with two children.
 I enjoy family time especially camping and walking.
 Scouting has always played an important part in my life growing up.
 I am currently a beaver leader and the Group Scout Leader at my local Scout Group.

-My name is Cliff, I am aged 64.
-I was born in Northumberland and I have also lived in Lancashire, Shropshire and Worcestershire throughout the course of my working life as an engineering manager in the construction plant environment.
+My name is Cliff, I am aged 67.
+I was born in Northumberland and I have also lived in Lancashire, Shropshire and Worcestershire throughout the course of my working life as an Engineering manager in the construction plant environment.
 After partially retiring in 2013 I moved to Elsdon, I am now enjoying being active in the local community.
 I am involved in several ways including being a member on the committees of Elsdon Projects in the Community and Elsdon Village Hall.
-I have also been active with North Tyne Youth group since 2015 and currently hold the position of being a Trustee.
+I have also been active with North Tyne Youth group since 2015.

 In my spare time I enjoy spending time with my family, photography, music and sailing.